Difference Between AutoCAD and AutoCAD LT

 - AutoCAD helps a user to customize options without doing any extra effort.
-AutoCAD supports a variety of application programming interfaces (APIs), which also includes AutoCAD’s default programming language called AutoLISP.
-Whereas, in AutoCAD LT the user can do simple customization like creating and adjusting toolbars, writing scripts but it is unable to perform higher-level programming.
+AutoCAD supports various application programming interfaces (APIs), including AutoCAD’s default programming language called AutoLISP.
+Whereas, in AutoCAD LT, the user can do simple customization like creating and adjusting toolbars and writing scripts, but it cannot perform higher-level programming.

-- AutoCAD LT doesn’t offer network licensing, whereas with AutoCAD the users get a network license that makes their works easy going.
+- AutoCAD LT doesn’t offer network licensing, whereas, with AutoCAD, the users get a network license that makes their works easy going.
 For example, the user can have a 10- seat license that lets AutoCAD run on any 10 of the 20 machines in the office if no more than 10 are run at one time.
-While for an AutoCAD LT user, they have to purchase 20 licenses for 20 machines, that is one per machine.
+While for an AutoCAD LT user they have to purchase 20 licenses for 20 machines, one per machine.

 - Parametric is extremely restricted in AutoCAD LT.
-The user gets to see the Parametric tab and the manager but it has little influence in AutoCAD LT.
+The user gets to see the Parametric tab and the manager, but it has little influence in AutoCAD LT.
 The users cannot create parameters in LT, but they can delete them, which destroys the DWG file.
-So, for changing drawing of geometry while changing the value of dimension one should consider AutoCAD.
+So, for changing the drawing of geometry while changing the value of a dimension, one should consider AutoCAD.

 - The Options dialog box is where the user balances both drawing specific and system-wide settings as per their wish to work on the software.
 Profiles are these settings that the user saves and can even switch between them in the options dialog box.
 Unfortunately, there is no Profiles tab available in AutoCAD LT in the options menu, but in AutoCAD, the user can use it.